Whadup/meticulous-ml/README.rst

 The operations supported are filtering, grouping, sorting and selecting columns, and they are applied in exactly this order.
 Note this convention on the column names: All arguments of the experiment are prefixed with ``args_`` whereas all results in the summary dictionary are prefixed with ``summary_``.

-Filtering allows you to specify a `pandas query <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_ for experiments ussing the ``--filter`` argument.
+Filtering allows you to specify a `pandas query <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_ for experiments using the ``--filter`` argument.

 We groups experiments based on a given comma-seperated list of columns using the ``--groupby`` argument.
 The remaining columns are aggregated: For real-valued columns, a mean and standard deviation are reported, which is particularly helpful for machine learning metrics like accuracy or loss.
 All other columns are aggregated by count.